Budapest in Winter: Weather & 12 Best Things to Do (2026)

 6. SEE THE LIGHT SHOW IN LUMINA PARK

 The park is usually open from the end of October until the beginning of March each year.
-It has over 200 installations not only for light, but also sound and videos.
+It has over 200 installations (including lights, sound and videos).
 It is a great place to visit with friends and family, even for kids.
-You can easily spend here 1.5-2 hours.
+We spent around 1.5-2 hours here.

 7. SEE BUDAPEST WITH THE CHRISTMAS DECORATIONS

-Winter in Hungary runs from December to February.
-If you visit Budapest in December, it is one of the most magical times in the city.
+Visiting Budapest in December is one of the most magical times in the city.

 Budapest at Christmas comes alive with the city decorated with Christmas lights.
-There are many christmas markets, christmas trees and one of the tram lines is even decorated with christmas lights.
+There are many Christmas markets, Christmas trees and many of the trams are even decorated with Christmas lights.

 8. TRY TRADITIONAL HUNGARIAN FOOD

-Hungarian cuisine is mostly known for goulash and paprika.
-However, it is so much more than that, and while you are in Budapest, you should try as much Hungarian delicacies as possible.
+Hungarian cuisine is mostly known for the goulash soup and paprika.
+However, it is so much more than that, and while you are in Budapest, you should try as much Hungarian food as possible.

 There are also food tours in Budapest where you can join with other travellers and explore the best Hungarian dishes with a guide!